KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 Open _trivia.component.ts_.

 Create a public property named `currentQuestionIndex` and initialize the value to `0`.
-Apply concepts we learned in past sessions and use the existing properties in the component to implement the property.
+Apply concepts we learned in past sessions to implement the property.
+You can also look at existing properties in the component as a pattern to use for this new property.

 >[!HINT]
 >Above the constructor, add the public property `currentQuestionIndex` and set it equal to `0`.
 Your code will look like this